-The Statement of Attestation and Conformity Form for Health and Safety (Repairs and Maintenance) funding (included in the service agreement package) is due to the ministry by March 22, 2024.
+The Statement of Attestation and Conformity Form for Health and Safety (Repairs and Maintenance) funding (included in the service agreement package) is due to the ministry by March 31, 2025.
 First Nations are encouraged to submit this form as soon as their projects are completed to ensure receipt of the second payment in a timely manner.

 Health and Safety funding, payments of 75 per cent and 25 per cent, will flow to First Nations as part of the monthly child care payments.
 The timing of these payments will depend either on when the ministry receives and processes your signed agreement or provides the revised Budget Schedule and the First Nation provides the completed Statement of Conformity and Attestation Form.
 If the Statement of Conformity and Attestation Form.
-If the Statement of Conformity and Attestation Form for Health and Safety (Repairs and Maintenance) funding is received after May 1, 2024, any remaining funding will be provided following a review of the 2023-24 Financial Statements (EFIS or Attestation Form).
+If the Statement of Conformity and Attestation Form for Health and Safety (Repairs and Maintenance) funding is received after May 1, 2025, any remaining funding will be provided following a review of the 2024-25 Financial Statements (EFIS or Attestation Form).

-Any questions regarding the ministry's 2023-24 Health and Safety funding process can be directed to your Early Years Advisor.
+Any questions regarding the ministry's 2024-25 Health and Safety funding process can be submitted to the following link: Early Years Support Request.